• Skip to main content

 How to make it?

-Yes, you add the baking soda and baking powder into the wet ingredients!
+Yes, you add the baking soda and baking powder to the wet ingredients!
 I was sceptical at first, but trusted the recipe and wasted no time once the batter was in the pan.

 For this recipe, I had halved the portions to bake using my 8x4 loaf pan.
 I made this recipe twice each time altering the sugar quantity and using a different oil.
 Both the time the crunchy crust and the specks of zucchini won my heart!